Dominic Robertson-McCoy: Connacht

 It was announced in June 2016 that Robertson-McCoy signed for Connacht and would join them ahead of the 2016–17 season.
-He is Irish-qualified through his grandfather, who was born in Armagh.
+He is Irish-qualified through his grandfather, who was born in County Armagh.
 Robertson-McCoy made his debut for Connacht on 10 September 2016, coming as a late replacement against Ospreys in the Pro12.
-He made nine further first team appearances during the course of the season, all in the league, and also played for the province's second tier side, the Connacht Eagles, appearing three times in the semi-professional British and Irish Cup.
+He made nine further first team appearances during the course of the season, all in the league, and also played for the province's second-tier side, the Connacht Eagles, appearing three times in the semi-professional British and Irish Cup.
 In May 2017, it was announced that Robertson-McCoy had signed an extension to his deal with Connacht, keeping him with the side for the 2017–18 season.
 On 21 October 2017, Robertson-McCoy made his European debut, starting at home against Worcester Warriors in the 2017–18 Challenge Cup.
 He made a total of seven appearances for the first team during the season, five of these coming in the league and two in the Challenge Cup.
 As in the previous season, he also played for the Connacht Eagles.
 Robertson-McCoy signed another contract extension in March 2018, continuing his stay with the province.

+Aurillac

+On 30 August 2024, it was confirmed that Robertson-McCoy would join Pro D2 side Aurillac in France for the 2024–25 season.